Towards Automated Identification of Violation Symptoms of Architecture Erosion: Background

 \section{Background}

-In this section, we introduce a) the background of architecture erosion and its symptoms; b) architecture conformance checking, which is the most commonly used approach to detect architecture violations; and c) the modern code review process in Gerrit\footnote{https://www.gerritcodereview.com/}, as this is used in our dataset.
+In this section, we introduce a) the background of architecture erosion and its symptoms; b) architecture conformance checking, the most commonly used approach to detect architecture violations; and c) the modern code review process in Gerrit\footnote{https://www.gerritcodereview.com/}.